 A loss of volume that is present in the orbital area widens the bone socket’s appearance, causing an indentation under the lower eyelid.
 The darker skin colour under the eyelid is caused by the depressed part of the lower lid or exposed deep structures under the thinned lower eyelid skin.

 All of these leads to an older, more tired look.
 Me Clinic can help rectify this with tear trough filler Melbourne patients can access with ease.
 Read on to learn more about one of our several eye surgery options.

-This non-surgical treatment will correct the depression of the tear trough by restoring volume with dermal fillers over the orbital margin.
+This non-surgical treatment aims to improve the appearance of the tear trough by restoring volume with dermal fillers over the orbital margin.
 This restores a more youthful look, giving a less-tired appearance and boosting your self-confidence.